How to avoid surprises or delays in closing

 - Provide documents on time: Your closing date can be anywhere from 30-90 days after signing the agreement of purchase and sale.
 You do have some time to provide your mortgage broker and lawyer or notary with the documents that they require, but don’t delay!
 The sooner you provide all the paperwork necessary, the sooner your team will be able to handle any unexpected findings or issues that may arise.

 - Don’t skip the home inspection: While presenting an unconditional offer may win you the home of your dreams, it can also end up costing you more than you expected.
 If you’re mortgaged to the max, you can’t afford surprises like repairs or replacements that you haven’t already budgeted for.
-Consider a Home Protection Plan that includes an 18-month warranty and up to $20,000 in warranty coverage for major household features such as foundation, roof, heating and cooling.

 - Keep extra funds on hand: Buyers often put as much money as they can into their down payment.
 However, you should always keep extra money on hand to prepare for closing costs like land transfer fees, legal fees and any bills the sellers may have prepaid, such as property taxes or utilities.
 You may also need to put down a larger down payment if the lender appraisal values your house at a lower price than you paid for it.